-During the fourth quarter of 2019, the Company focused on stabilizing the internal structure and functions as a standalone company.
 The Company is in the process of expanding its customer base to increase revenue in order to alleviate the current going concern.
-Management is exploring new product channel sales in consumer products, such as cosmetics and athletic products.
+Management is exploring new product channel sales in consumer products, such as cosmetics, athletic products and proprietary medical devices.
 The Company has increased its focus on sales and developing a sales pipeline for potential customers.
 This customer base expansion will enable us to provide financial stability for the foreseeable future, expand our current processes, and position us for long-term shareholder value creation.

 Moving forward, the Company we will be raising additional capital and focusing on increasing revenues for the business to stabilize and become profitable.
 The Company will maintain and attempt to grow the existing contract manufacturing business.
-The Company plans on building and developing a catalog of consumer products for sale to branding partners.
-Thirdly, we will use our in house capabilities to create and test market some of our own branded products.
+The Company plans to continue building and developing its catalog of consumer products for sale to branding partners.
+Thirdly, we will use our in house capabilities to create and test market additional branded products.
 These products will be target marketed and sold online through social media, television and online market places.

-We expect to continue incurring losses for the foreseeable future and will need to raise additional capital to support ongoing operations.
-Our ability to continue to operate as a going concern is dependent upon our ability to raise additional capital and to ultimately achieve profitable operations.
+going concern is dependent upon our ability to raise additional capital and to ultimately achieve profitable operations.
 Management is evaluating various options to raise capital to funds the Company's working capital requirements through equity offerings.
 There can be no assurances, however, that management will be able to obtain sufficient additional funds when needed, or that such funds, if available, will be obtained on terms satisfactory to us.
 These factors raise substantial doubt as to our ability to continue as a going concern.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should we be unable to continue as a going concern.